Access_Statement_Jubilee_Park.pdf Look what’s here… Izzy’s Ice-cream CAFE MINIATVRE GOLF Wye Valley

 Arthur’s Stone

-The young Arthur had fought a giant on Merbach Hill near Dorstone, during which the capstone was cracked.
-The battle used to be celebrated annualy by a fair there.
-The giant may have been Rein, whose fort - Caer Rein - was on Aconbury Hill overlooking Hereford.
-Rein (or Retho, maybe Rein Dremrudd of Brycheiniog) had challenged Arthur after the upstart youth had humiliated King Peibiau of Erging and his brother King Nyniaw of Gwent.
-Arthur yoked them to plough like oxen for going to war over the sheep grazing on the Black Mountains.
-Arthur took the vanquished Rein’s mantle – made from the beard-pelts of the giant’s defeated enemies - as a trophy to wear at his coronation at Caerleon, where he was crowned by Dyffrig, grandson of Peibiau and now Patron Saint of this parish (St. Dubricius in Latin).
-Dyffrig abruptly resigned his post and wisely became a hermit on Bardsey, the isle of bards.
+The young Arthur had fought a giant on Merbach Hill near Dorstone, during which the capstone of the dolmen got cracked.
+The battle was celebrated annually by a fair there until the mid 19th century.
+The story is recognisable as mummery mocking Rhain Dremrudd of Brycheiniog.
+His name meant “Ruddy Red-beard” and a fort on Aconbury Hill overlooking Hereford was named Caer Rein after him.
+Rein or Retho had threatened to beard Arthur after the upstart youth had humiliated King Peibiau of Erging and his brother King Nyniaw: Arthur had yoked them to plough like dribbling oxen for going to war over sheep grazing on the Black Mountains, so Peibiau the Leper became known as Peibiau the Dribbler, although it was also said that he dribbled because Arthur had bearded him.
+Arthur bearded Rein and took his mantle – made from the beards of the giant’s defeated enemies.
+He wore that trophy at his coronation at Caerleon.
+There he was crowned by Dyffrig, a grandson of Peibiau who’d cured the king of leprosy and is the Patron Saint of this parish (a.k.a.
+Dubricius or Tiburcius in Latin, Devereaux in French).
+Dyffrig abruptly resigned his post and wisely became a hermit on Bardsey, “the Isle of Bards” - or is that a beard pun?
+It was told that a town had sunk into the ground near Arthur’s Stone, leaving only a hollow with a pond in it, and the tip of the church spire was seen there during droughts.
+In Britonnic lore, the underworld is either drowned land or in a hill, but on Merbach Hill it is both drowned and in the hill.

 The Kings Thorne